 Can the expiration date of licenses, inventory, or vouchers be extended?

 No. Once the expiration date is reached, new vouchers, inventory, or licenses must be purchased.
 Please review our Voucher Policies page, or contact your Territory Representative for more information.

 Can we purchase the software required for "Live-in-the-Application" exams from Certiport (e.g. Microsoft Office, Adobe, or Autodesk)?

-No. Certiport does not sell any of the software titles that our certification exams or learning products rely on for concurrent (live-in-the-app) exams.
+No. Certiport does not sell any of the software titles that our certification exams or practice tests may rely on for Live-in-the-App (LITA) exams.

-How do I purchase vouchers, inventory, and/or licenses for certification exams and/or learning products (practice materials)?
+How do I purchase vouchers, inventory, and/or licenses for certification exams, practice tests, and/or learning products?

 There are several options, depending on the product and customer:

 - For Test Candidates inside North America: If you are looking to purchase a voucher, you may find out more in our Buy section.

 - For Test Candidates outside North America: If you are looking to purchase a voucher, contact the Solution Provider in your area.

 - For CATCs (Certiport Authorized Testing Centers) inside North America: After an initial order you may purchase additional products through the Certiport website under the Organization Administrator role by clicking on the "Purchase" tab.
 You may also contact your Territory Representative and place the order directly.